Do Standing Desks Live Up to the Hype?

 - There is a lack of long term research on the impact of sit-stand desks in the workplace.

-Another important factor to consider when adopting sit stand workstations is seating.
-As with any workstation, having a supportive, ergonomic office chair when seated is critical.
-While your current office seating may work for some applications, elevated seating may be required for some sit stand desks.
-A Work Smart® drafting chair makes it easier to move from sitting to standing without having to pause and adjust your desk.
-This makes it easy for employees to keep working without interruption.
-The Work Smart® saddle seat stool on the other hand offers multiple adjustments to create a partial-sit/partial-stand position, which puts your spine in a natural S curve shape as well as allowing for an even distribution of pressure on the lower body.
-However the backless design is not for everyone and may be best for stand up meeting stations where employees gather for impromptu collaboration sessions.
+Even when you are standing, you need proper ergonomics.
+Utilizing adjustable drafting chairs makes it easier to move from sitting to standing.
+Specific stools also help create a partial-sit/partial-stand position, which puts your spine in a natural S curve shape as well as allowing for an even distribution of pressure on the lower body.
+However, the backless design is not for everyone and may be best for touchdown spaces where employees gather for impromptu collaboration sessions.